This is the multi-page printable view of this section. Click here to print.

 This refers to this class in the project.

-Once instantiated and parametrized, an STDCMEdgeBuilder has two methods:
+Once instantiated and parameterized, an STDCMEdgeBuilder has two methods: